 Wider Policy Context: Healthy Streets Approach

 In London, Vision Zero is set in the context of Transport for London’s Healthy Streets Approach.
-The Healthy Streets Approach puts health at the heart of decision making, aiming for a healthier, more sustainable city where people are encouraged to choose active forms of transportation such as walking, cycling and using public transport.
+The Healthy Streets Approach puts health at the heart of decision making, aiming for a healthier, more sustainable city where people are encouraged to choose active forms of transportation such as walking, cycling and using public transport. [pullquote]With this framework in mind, TfL hopes that 80% of London’s 33 million daily trips can be made by active forms of transportation by 2041.[/pullquote] Currently, half of car trips made by Londoners could be cycled or walked in under 20 minutes.
+These short car trips could feasibly become active and sustainable modes.

 Increasing active transportation isn’t just a safety measure; there are many other benefits.
 Walking, cycling and using public transportation require less street space than personal cars and taxis, emit fewer greenhouse gases and help Londoners reach the suggested amount of physical activity for good health.